Review: Volkswagen T6 Transporter (2015)

 This is not a problem exclusive to the Transporter though and elsewhere the T6 feels as car-like as you could hope for.
 The steering is wonderfully light and the pedals are set up a charm, making this an extremely easy van to drove smoothly.

-The T6 was launched in 2015 with a range of Euro 5 engines that powered the outgoing T5, though they were phased out from late 2015 in favour of cleaner Euro 6 units.
+The T6 was launched in 2015 with a range of Euro 5 engines that powered the outgoing T5, though they were phased out in 2016 in favour of cleaner Euro 6 units.
 The Euro 5 2.0-litre TDI engines feature 84PS, 102PS, 140PS and a twin turbo 180PS, but they’re shown up for both refinement and economy by the Euro 6 units that are offered with 84PS, 102PS, 150PS and 204PS.

-Despite the relatively low horsepower rating, the entry-level turbo diesel engine has been tuned to deliver the bulk of its 220Nm from just 1500rpm.
-Much like the old Volkswagen PD diesel engines, it maximises its punch in a quite narrow but easily accessible power band.
+Much like the old Volkswagen PD diesel engines, the 2.0 TDI maximises its punch in a quite narrow but easily accessible power band.
 That makes it feel stronger than it actually is.
 It's a perfect companion for a heavy-laden van bustling about town.

 Real MPG average for a Volkswagen T6 Transporter (2015)